ai/size-limit/README.md

   or an array `["index.js", "dist/app-*.js"]`.
 * **limit**: size limit for files from `path` option.
 It should be a string with a number and unit (`100 B`, `10 KB`, etc).
+* **name**: the name of this section.
+It will be useful only if you have multiple sections.
 * **webpack**: with `false` will disable webpack.
 * **config**: a path to custom webpack config.